-The deadline for nominations is 3 December and it’s free to enter.
+The deadline for nominations has been extended to Monday 10 December and it’s free to enter.
 Winners will be honoured at a gala luncheon on Friday 1 March 2019 in central London.
 Full details of how to enter can be found below.

 Architect of the Year

 This annual award recognises excellence in design with an emphasis on a single built project lead or co-lead by the nominee completed in the last 18 months.
 Candidates must be qualified architects in their country of study.
 You may be running your own practice or in partnership, in a small design-led practice or a large commercial firm.
 Joint entries are also accepted, and shortlisted candidates will be invited to present in person to our world-renowned judging panel.

 In 2018, Sandra Barclay was recognised with the accolade for her work on Peru’s Museo de Sitio de Paracas, designed by Barclay & Crousse to blend into its harsh desert surroundings as well as withstand them.
 Previous winners include: Taller de Arquitectura’s Gabriela Carrillo (2017); Studio Gang’s founder Jeanne Gang (2016); Pollard Thomas Edwards’ Teresa Borsuk (2015); Mecanoo’s Francine Houben (2014); ABA founder, Alison Brooks (2013); and Michál Cohen and Cindy Walters, founders of Walters & Cohen (2012).